Kronopt/PythonProjectTemplate/README.md

 Python Project Template/Skeleton

 The objective of this repository is to have all the files, folders and style conventions that are usualy part of a standard python project on a single location.

+I created this template for my own personal use, but feel free to use it.

 Just copy the ```Project``` folder to start a new python project.